lintermanlab/B_flu_scRNAseq/README.md

 This code supports the manuscript Carr _et al._ BioRxiv 2021 https://biorxiv.org/cgi/content/short/2021.03.04.433942v1.
 The corresponding GEO accession is GSE167823 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE167823.

-- This repository was created using RStudio and github version control.
+This repository has been updated (26 September 2022), to include changes after peer review.

 - R code is provided in Rmarkdown.
 Each .Rmd is 'knitted' to pdf.

 - To execute locally, it requires RStudio and R verion 3.6.1.
-Code has not been tested on later versions of R. (R>4 is likely to give peculiar results as its handling of file import is changed.)
+Code has not been tested on later versions of R. (R>4 is likely to give peculiar results as its handling of file import is changed.
+In review, miloR and later Immcantation analysis was specifically performed in R>4 due to dependencies.).

 ### cohort_2016_17 directory